Debugging ProxySQL Query Routing: Transaction Gotchas

 Encrypting Cloud Backups with Age

-Sensitive File Cloud Back ups I have a folder in my laptop that contains sensitive information that I’d like to backup/sync.
+I have a folder in my laptop that contains sensitive information that I’d like to backup/sync.
 I’m not worried about the security of the storage provider1 I’m uploading to, but I don’t want them to be able to parse the file for any purpose.
 My threat model is preventing the storage provider from reading the contents.
-I somewhat trust the cloud provider to not compromise my files to external entities. ...
+I somewhat trust the cloud provider to not compromise my files to external entities.
+The usual advice on how to accomplish that is to encrypt the files before uploading them using gpg or some other solution.
+However, that advice ignores how to manage the complexity that comes with encryption like choice of crypto, key management and continually syncing any changes to the sensitive files.
+For my purposes, I want to use age for encrypting and decrypting my files since it uses modern secure cryptography and has a very simple cmd line interface compared to gpg and other solutions. ...

 January 7, 2024 · 4 min · Leen